A-Nikam/GamepadManipulator/README.md

 # GamepadManipulator

-Welcome to **GamepadManipulator**!
-This project offers a **3-Degree-of-Freedom (DOF)** robotic arm controlled using an Xbox gamepad.
-Think of it as a miniature version of the manipulator arms used in satellite docking.
+This project presents a **3 Degree of Freedom (DOF) robotic manipulator** system controllable via an Xbox gamepad.
+It demonstrates real-time joint control and includes a feature for recording and replaying movement sequences.
+The system architecture involves a Python script for input processing and control logic, communicating serially with an Arduino Uno that directly drives the manipulator's servo motors.
+This project was inspired by the control principles used in robotic arms for tasks such as satellite docking.

 ---